scrapy/scrapy/docs/topics/selectors.rst

 .. _topics-selectors-ref:

-Built-in XPath Selectors reference
+Built-in Selectors reference
 ==================================

 .. module:: scrapy.selector
-   :synopsis: XPath selectors classes
+   :synopsis: Selectors classes

-There are two types of selectors bundled with Scrapy:
+There are four types of selectors bundled with Scrapy:
-:class:`HtmlXPathSelector` and :class:`XmlXPathSelector`.
-Both of them
+:class:`HtmlXPathSelector` and :class:`XmlXPathSelector`,
-implement the same :class:`XPathSelector` interface.
-The only different is that one is used to process HTML data and the other XML data.
+:class:`HtmlCSSSelector` and :class:`XmlCSSSelector`.
+All of them implement the same :class:`XPathSelector` interface.
+The only differences are the selector syntax and whether it is used to process HTML data or XML data.

+.. _topics-xpath-selectors-ref:

 XPathSelector objects
 ---------------------